How Many Hours Should You Study Per Day?

 Lukas von Hohnhorst

-"How many hours should I study today?" – Millions of students ask themselves this question every day.
+"How many hours should I study today?"
+Millions of students ask themselves this question every day.
 The answers you get from classmates range from "at least 8 hours" to "2 hours is plenty."
-But what does science say?
+Some swear by all-nighters; others claim they barely crack a book.
+The confusion is understandable—study advice often comes from anecdote rather than evidence.
+But what does science actually say?

 What does science say about optimal study time?